This website uses cookies

-The prior two posts explain why this publication exists and how I make decisions in practice.
-This page is a combination of these concepts into the rules I actually carry with me when planning travel, evaluating points, or deciding when something is not worth doing.
+These are the rules I carry with me when planning travel, evaluating points, or deciding when something is not worth doing.

-They are shaped by years of global work travel, followed by years of family travel across continents.
+They come from years of global work travel, followed by years of family travel across continents.
 Over time, patterns emerge.
 Some things consistently matter.
 Many do not.

 1. The flight is simply a way to get there